Overview – Mgahinga Gorilla NP

 - Access roads are bad in the rainy season

 - Very expensive gorilla tracking permit (though much cheaper than in Rwanda)

-Aside from the endangered mountain gorillas, Mgahinga is home to many other mammal species.
+Aside from the endangered mountain gorilla, Mgahinga is home to many other mammal species.
 However, as in all forests, animals tend to be hard to spot.
-The very rare golden monkey, endemic to the Albertine Rift, can be also be tracked.
+The very rare golden monkey, endemic to the Albertine Rift, can also be tracked.
 Other mammals include black-and-white colobus, buffalo, elephant, bushbuck and duiker.